 Resorts Designed for Families

 Fiji has mastered the art of the family-friendly resort.
-Many properties offer layouts specifically for larger groups, including interconnecting rooms or multi-bedroom villas.
+Many properties offer room layouts specifically for larger groups, including interconnecting rooms or multi-bedroom villas.
 Looking to keep the kids entertained while you hit the spa or relax on the beach?
-Many resorts offer child care through their kids’ clubs along with kid-friendly activities.
+Many resorts also offer child care and kids clubs.

 Activities for the Whole Family